 It’s not easy to compile, because unfortunately getting access to reliable European dividend data is nearly impossible.

-But I’m happy that I finally got to this point, because it too me about 3 months to manually browse through 100 stocks and their investor relations websites.
+But I’m happy that I finally got to this point because it took me about 3 months to manually browse through 100 stocks and their investor relations websites.

 Of course, not non-stop.
 I still have some obligations at home 😅

-Last but not least, if you are aware of some other British dividend growth stocks that deserve a call out then please let us know in the comment section below 👇.
+Last but not least, if you are aware of some other British dividend growth stocks that deserve a better look then please let me know in the comment section below 👇.

 European Dividend Growth Investor